 Who should skip it

-You should probably keep shopping if you want:
+Keep shopping if you want:

 - the cleanest possible official Primos.com product-page support